ballerina-attic/stream-processing/README.md

         <td>Selecting required objects for projection</td>
         <td>This involves selecting only some of the attributes from the input stream to be inserted into an output stream.
             <br><br>
-            E.g., The following query selects only the `roomNo` and `temp` attributes from the `tempStream` stream.
+            e.g., The following query selects only the `roomNo` and `temp` attributes from the `tempStream` stream.
             <pre style="align:left">from tempStream<br>select roomNo, temp<br>=> ( ) { <br/><br/>}</pre>
         </td>
     </tr>
     <tr>
         <td>Selecting all attributes for projection</td>
-        <td>Selecting all the attributes in an input stream to be inserted into an output stream.
-This can be done by using asterisk ( * ) or by omitting the `select` statement.
+        <td>This involves selecting all the attributes in an input stream to be inserted into an output stream.
+This can be done by using an asterisk ( * ) or by omitting the `select` statement.
             <br><br>
-            E.g., Both the following queries select all the attributes in the `tempStream` stream.
+            e.g., Both the following queries select all the attributes in the `tempStream` stream.
             <pre>from tempStream<br>select *<br>=> ( ) { <br/><br/>}</pre>
             or
             <pre>from tempStream<br>=> ( ) { <br/><br/>}</pre>